Joseph Fiévée: Career

-A supporter of Louis XVIII of France during the initial Restoration, he was banished during the Hundred Days.
+A supporter of Louis XVIII during the initial Restoration, he was banished during the Hundred Days.
 Having become one of the intellectuals of the "ultra" party and writer for the papers La Quotidienne and the Conservateur, he eventually became more politically liberal after 1818.
 A strong supporter of the freedom of the press, he was sentenced to three months of prison in the Conciergerie where Casimir Perier visited him.

 He became a contributor to the journals Temps in 1829 and National in 1831.

 Private life

 Joseph Fiévée married in 1790 (his brother-in-law was Charles Frédéric Perlet), but his wife died giving birth, leaving him one child.
 At the end of the 1790s, he met the writer Théodore Leclercq who became his life companion, and the two would live and raise Fiévée's son together.
 When becoming Préfet, Fiévée and Leclercq moved to the Nièvre department, and their open relationship greatly shocked some locals.
 The two men were received together in the salons of the Restoration.

 Both men are buried in the same tomb at Père Lachaise Cemetery.